Best Gin Bars in Salisbury 2026

 Top-rated options

-Gin Bars in Salisbury ÔÇö full guide
+Gin Bars in Salisbury - full guide

-ƒÅå Salisbury Arms is currently Salisbury's top-ranked gin bars ÔÇö voted #1 by locals.
+- Anokaa Bar is currently Salisbury's top-ranked gin bars - voted #1 by locals.

 Salisbury does not have a dedicated standalone gin bar but the gin trend is well represented across the city best bars.
 Winchester Gate has the most extensive spirits selection including a wide gin range.
 Anokaa bar offers gin and Indian tonic pairing — a sophisticated combination that works particularly well with their botanical gin selection.

 Salisbury is a cathedral city in Wiltshire with a population of around 40,000.
-Despite its size, it consistently outperforms expectations for the quality and variety of gin bars on offer ÔÇö particularly along Fisherton Street, the Cathedral Close, and The Maltings shopping centre.
+Despite its size, it consistently outperforms expectations for the quality and variety of gin bars on offer - particularly along Fisherton Street, the Cathedral Close, and The Maltings shopping centre.
 The city draws over 5 million visitors a year, many of whom are specifically searching for the best gin bars Salisbury has to offer.

 By area of Salisbury